yale-cpsc-419-sp23/pset-1-cli/README.md

 Late submissions will receive a 5% deduction for every 12-hour period (or part thereof) after the deadline.
 After 72 hours, the Canvas assignment will close and submissions after that time will not receive any credit.

+Except for submissions after the 72-hour deadline, the timestamp on the commit associated with the linked release will determine what late penalties, if any, are applied.

 ### Grading
 Your grade will be based upon: